Staggered time discretization in finitely-strained heterogeneous visco-elastodynamics with damage or diffusion in the Eulerian frame: Extension towards some multiphysics models

 Let us note that the Lipschitz continuity assumption \eq{damage-transformed-ass} needs, in particular, $[\zetad(X,\alpha,\cdot)^*]'$ Lipschitz continuous, which requires that $\zetad(X,\alpha,\cdot)$ has at least quadratic growth uniformly in $(X,\alpha)$.
-This excludes the rate-independent damage but, on the other hand, still admits a unidirection damage (i.e.\ without healing so that always $\DT\alpha\le0$) as typically used in engineering models.
-Damage models (including the phase-field fracture) typically assume $0\le\alpha\le1$.
-In the damage without healing, this can be insured by $\varphi_\alpha'(X,F,0)\ge0$ if the initial condition satisfies $0\le\alpha_0\le1$.
-If healing is allowed (as often in geophysical models), then also $\varphi_\alpha'(X,F,1)=0$ is needed.
+This excludes the rate-independent damage but, on the other hand, still admits a unidirection{}al damage (i.e.\ with healing forbidden so that always $\DT\alpha\le0$) as typically used in engineering models.
+Damage models typically assume $0\le\alpha\le1$.
+In the damage without healing, this can be ensured by $\varphi_\alpha'(X,F,0)\ge0$ if the initial condition satisfies $0\le\alpha_0\le1$.
+If healing is allowed (as often e.g.\ in some geophysical or biological models), then also $\varphi_\alpha'(X,F,1)=0$ is needed.